-ALL staff 2.5 Do you have formal policies and/or formal strategies in place to ensure employees are consulted and have input on issues concerning gender equality in the workplace?
-Yes Policy 2.8 If your organisation would like to provide additional information relating to employee consultation on gender Equality in your workplace, please do so below.
+2.5 Do you have formal policies and/or formal strategies in place to ensure employees are consulted and have input on issues concerning gender equality in the workplace?

+2.8 If your organisation would like to provide additional information relating to employee consultation on gender Equality in your workplace, please do so below.

+Flexible Work

-Flexible Work Flexible Working Arrangements A flexible working arrangement is an agreement between an employer and an employee to change the standard working arrangement, often through a change to the hours, pattern or location of work.
+Flexible Working Arrangements

+A flexible working arrangement is an agreement between an employer and an employee to change the standard working arrangement, often through a change to the hours, pattern or location of work.
 Flexible work is a key enabler of gender equality, helps accommodate an employee's commitments out of work and has become increasingly important for employers in attracting and retaining diverse and talented employees.

 3.1 Do you have a formal policy and/or formal strategy on flexible working arrangements?

-Yes Policy 3.1a Do the formal policies and/or formal strategies include any of the following?
-The organisation's approach to flexibility is integrated into client conversations 3.2 Do you offer any of the following flexible working options to MANAGERS and/or NON MANAGERS in your workplace?
-Flexible working option MANAGERS NON-MANAGERS Flexible hours of work (start and finish times) No No Compressed working weeks No No Time-in-lieu No No Hybrid working (regular days worked from home and in office) No No Working fully remote (no regular days worked in office) No No Reduced hours or part-time work No Yes Job sharing arrangements No No Purchased leave No No Unpaid leave No Yes Flexible scheduling, rostering or switching of shifts No Yes 3.3 If your organisation would like to provide additional information relating to flexible working and gender equality in your workplace, please do so below.
+3.1a Do the formal policies and/or formal strategies include any of the following?

+A business case for flexibility has been established and endorsed at the leadership level; Leaders are visible role models of flexible working; Flexible working is promoted throughout the organisation; Training on flexible working and remote/hybrid teams is provided to managers; Training on flexible working and remote/hybrid teams is available to all employees; All employees are surveyed on whether they have sufficient flexibility; The organisation's approach to flexibility is integrated into client conversations; The impact of flexibility is measured and evaluated (e.g. reduced absenteeism, increased employee engagement); Metrics on the use of, and/or the impact of, flexibility measures are reported to key management personnel; Metrics on the use of, and/or the impact of, flexibility measures are reported to the governing body; Management positions are designed to be able to be done part-time; The ability to job-share is incorporated into job design and advertising of new roles

+3.2 Do you offer any of the following flexible working options to MANAGERS and/or NON MANAGERS in your workplace?

+Flexible working option MANAGERS NON-MANAGERS

+Flexible hours of work (start and finish times) Yes Yes

+Compressed working weeks No No

+Time-in-lieu No No

+Hybrid working (regular days worked from home and in office) Yes Yes

+Working fully remote (no regular days worked in office) Yes Yes

+Reduced hours or part-time work Yes Yes

+Job sharing arrangements Yes Yes

+Purchased leave No No

+Unpaid leave Yes Yes

+Flexible scheduling, rostering or switching of shifts Yes Yes

+3.3 If your organisation would like to provide additional information relating to flexible working and gender equality in your workplace, please do so below.

-Employee Support for Parents and Carers Paid Parental Leave Parental leave policies are designed to support and protect working parents around the time of childbirth or adoption of a child and when children are young.
+Employee Support for Parents and Carers

+Paid Parental Leave

+Parental leave policies are designed to support and protect working parents around the time of childbirth or adoption of a child and when children are young.
 Some employers offer universally available parental leave policies, offering equal parental leave for all parents, others offer with a distinction between 'primary' and 'secondary' carers.
-It's important that it's a policy that's available to all parents, irrespective of gender, 10recognising the equally important role of all parents in caregiving.
+It's important that it's a policy that's available to all parents, irrespective of gender, 12recognising the equally important role of all parents in caregiving.
 Gender equal policies help to de-gender the ideal worker and carer norms, which pervade the workplace and reduce opportunities for women to remain in, or re-enter the workforce.

-4.1 Do you provide employer-funded paid parental leave in addition to any governmentfunded parental leave scheme?
-No Other Provide details: Employer-funded parental leave is not included as part of the Enterprise Agreements.
-4.2 Do you pay superannuation contributions to your employees while they are on parental leave?
-No 4.3 If your organisation would like to provide additional information relating to paid parental leave and gender equality in your workplace, please do so below.
+4.1 Do you provide employer-funded paid parental leave in addition to any government-funded parental leave scheme?